Check out the Otter Spotter Blog for more otter information!

 This blog is managed by our Manager of Program Development, Emily Coon-Frisch, who also serves as the Education Advisor for the AZA's Otter Species Survival Plan (SSP).

 There are four river otters at the Seneca Park Zoo, two females and two males.
 The two females are sisters named Heather and Sara.
-Both were born on 2003 and came from the Jacksonville Zoo.
-The two males are named Skipper and Sailor and are five years old.
-Skipper and Sailor came to the Zoo in May 2012 from a private facility in Myrtle Beach, SC.
+Both were born on 2003 and came here in 2009 from the Jacksonville Zoo.
+The two males, Skipper and Sailor, were born in 2007 and came to the Zoo in May 2012 from a private facility in Myrtle Beach, SC.
 We are currently in the process of introducing the males and females.

 Status in the Wild